 Public Safety Answering Point

 The Hendricks County Communications Center (HCCC) is the primary 911 public safety answering point (PSAP) for all of Hendricks County.
-The HCCC is currently under the direction of Executive Director Steven Cook, who has been with the Center since July 2007.
+The HCCC is currently under the direction of Director Doug Burris, who has been with the Center since March 2008.